jgwill/olca/README.md

 - Optional human-in-the-loop prompts
 - Tracing via LangSmith and Langfuse
 - `olca fuse` wraps `coaiapy.fusewill` for Langfuse traces and datasets
+- The wrapper adds the `coaiapy` package directory to `sys.path` to avoid `coaiamodule` import errors
 - `oiv` command for searching and summarizing arXiv papers
 - `oiv` timestamps results with `tlid` for easy cataloging
 - Optional `coaia` tools for transcription and `tash` Redis storage